‘One Piece’ Chapter 1000 Spoilers, Recap: Oden’s Journal Reveals Who Will Defeat Kaido And Save Wano

 At first, Yamato thought that Oden was talking about his friend Portgas D. Ace.
 It was revealed in the previous chapter that Ace also went to the Land of Wano to take the head of Kaido.
 However, during that time, the strongest creature in the world was on an expedition with his crew.
 After hearing about Ace’s death, Yamato realized that Oden was really referring to Luffy.

 The fight between the two Yonkos and the Worst Generation would undeniably be epic.
 Though the Worst Generation currently holds the upper hand in terms of number, Kaido and Big Mom have the advantage when it comes to battle power.
 Before the battle started, the two Yonkos taunted the Straw Hat Pirates captain.
-They mocked him for talking about becoming the Pirate King and Linlin also commanded him to apologize for destroying her castle.
+They mocked him for talking about becoming the Pirate King, and Linlin also commanded him to apologize for destroying her castle.

 Luffy didn’t let their insults get into his head.
 He calmly walked past the two Emperors of the Sea and headed to the location of the Nine Red Scabbards.
 One Piece Chapter 1000 confirmed that Kinemon, Denjiro, Kiku, Izo, Raizo, Inuarashi, Ashura Doji, Kawamatsu the Kappa, and Nekomamushi suffered a massive defeat at the hands of Kaido.
-Upon seeing Luffy, Kinemon started to cry and tell him and he wouldn’t be able to show his face to his master in the “other world.”
+Upon seeing Luffy, Kinemon started to cry and told him that he wouldn’t be able to show his face to his master in the “other world.”
 Kinemon begged Luffy to shoulder their burden and save the Land of Wano.

 Without a second thought, Luffy agreed to Kinemon’s request, saying he would save his friend’s country at all costs.
-After Law used his devil fruit ability to bring the Nine Red Scabbards to a safe location, the Strawhat Pirates captain turned his attention to the enemies and attacked Kaido with Gear 3rd Gomu Gomu no Red Roc.
+After Law used his devil fruit ability to bring the Nine Red Scabbards to a safe location, the Straw Hat Pirates captain turned his attention to the enemies and attacked Kaido with Gear 3rd Gomu Gomu no Red Roc.

 Everyone was surprised by his powerful attack and how it successfully sent the strongest creature in the world to the ground.
 Luffy then told Kaido and Big Mom that he’s the man who will become the next Pirate King.